John Vink Biography

 Until 2000 he works on 'Peuples d'en Haut', which chronicles community life in mountainous regions of Guatemala, Laos and the Georgian Caucasus.
 In this work, begun in 1993, he stresses how the mountains, which make for difficult living conditions in relative isolation, have built strong people aware of their cultural identity.

-Wishing to concentrate on one country instead of continuously travelling, he is based in Cambodia since 2000, a country he visits since 1989.
-He currently mainly documents land issues all over Cambodia but also covers other social issues as well as the Khmer Rouge trial.
+Wishing to concentrate on one country instead of continuously travelling, he was based in Cambodia from 2000 to 2016, a country he visits since 1989.
+He documented land issues all over Cambodia but also covered other social issues as well as the Khmer Rouge trial.
 He is based in Brussels (Belgium) since 2016 and left Magnum in June 2017.

 1968 Photography, La Cambre University, Brussels